-Using a well-used test machine (Windows 7) with several different types of Internet related artifacts, I ran Internet Evidence Finder (IEF) using the default options to get a baseline of the artifacts that existed before running CCleaner.
+Using a well-used test machine (Windows 7) with several different types of Internet related artifacts, Internet Evidence Finder (IEF) was run using the default options to get a baseline of the artifacts that existed before running CCleaner.
 The test machine had artifacts from Chrome, Firefox and Internet Explorer 10, as well as numerous other application such as P2P, webmail, etc. Here is a snapshot of the just the web related artifacts found before running CCleaner.

 As many are aware, Internet artifacts are commonly found in memory (which I did not examine in this example), and ultimately end up on disk in the form of the pagefile or hibernation file.
 Many tools such as CCleaner, have minimal effect on these files and therefore many of the commonly sought after artifacts can still be found.

-This example should be a clear example and illustration of how important the collection of RAM can be regardless of the type of investigation.
+This should be a clear example and illustration of how important the collection of RAM can be regardless of the type of investigation.
 It is also a good demonstration showing the importance of searching for Internet-related artifacts even when you may find evidence of ‘sanitation’ tools being used by the suspect.
 There are several other freely available ‘sanitation’ tools available, each with different varying results.
 The point of this post is to illustrate that the potential benefits of running a search for Internet related artifacts is well worth the effort, even when you fear they may have been ‘sanitized’.